 The tried and true lifts will always be a staple in a solid program.
-Exercises such as squats, deadlifts, bench presses, bicep curls and power cleans are just some of the conventional lifts that build tons of muscle and strength.
-While you should always keep these types of lifts in your routine, there will be times when you have to look outside of the box.
+Exercises such as squats, deadlifts, bench presses, bicep curls, and power cleans are just some of the conventional lifts that build tons of muscle and strength.
+While you should always keep these types of lifts in your routine, there will be times when you have to look outside the box.

 There are plenty of exercises that you may not have tried that produce results.
 That may be because you are just used to doing the same thing or you just haven’t experienced the wonderful benefits that other lifts can offer.